jakefish18/UesugiToolBot/README.md

 ```

 ## Fun fact
-It was planned to have website for the better management of learning collections, so there is frontend/ folder with some developments, but project is freezed now.
+It was planned to have website for the better management of the learning collections, so there is `frontend/` folder with some developments, but project is freezed now.